empsp/xmlslurper/README.md

 ##### Subject to discussion

 (Current)
-Searching for descendants with specific node at the end eg. '\*\*.Movie' will return all first elements named 'Movie' found traversing path's depth beginning from the 'MovieDb' element.
+Searching for descendants with specific node at the end eg. '\*\*.Movie' will return all first elements named 'Movie' found traversing path beginning from the 'MovieDb' element.
 Given the above example any 'Movie' element found underneath the parent 'Movie' element would not be shown.

 or

 (Proposition)
-Searching for descendants with specific node at the end eg. '\*\*.Movie' will return all elements named 'Movie' found traversing path's depth beginning from the 'MovieDb' element.
+Searching for descendants with specific node at the end eg. '\*\*.Movie' will return all elements named 'Movie' found traversing path beginning from the 'MovieDb' element.
 Given the above example any 'Movie' element found underneath the parent 'Movie' element would be shown, as well.

 ### Scenarios